philippgille/hello-netcoreapp/README.md

     - The `hello-netcoreapp.nuspec` describes the package, the `README.md` is shown on Chocolatey or MyGet after publishing
 - `scripts/`: Contains scripts for building the app and creating release artifacts
     - The `*.ps1` scripts are for use in Windows (PowerShell), the `*.sh` scripts are for use in Linux.
-- `appveyor.yml`: Configuration file for AppVeyor (Continuous Integration and Deployment cloud service)
+- `.travis.yml`: Configuration file for Travis CI (Continuous Integration and Deployment cloud service, Linux)
-- `docker/`: Dockerfiles for building Docker images for Linux and Windows containers with the app
+- `appveyor.yml`: Configuration file for AppVeyor (Continuous Integration and Deployment cloud service, Windows)

 Build
 -----